 After the gold leaf was set, the team began cleaning and trimming the excess gold around the letters.

 The restored Veterans Memorial at Cumberland Park in Cleveland Heights.

 Once the gold leaf had been trimmed and cleaned, the team let the memorial dry for three days.
 The project was accomplished by a two-person team and took about a week to complete.

 Restore Your Community Memorial With the Experts

 Although granite memorials are built to last, fading is inevitable.
-If your monument, statue, memorial or headstone looks like it needs a refresh, contact us today.
+If your monument, statue, memorial or headstone looks like it needs a refresh, contact our experts at Milano Stone & Restoration.
 Our experts will evaluate the tribute and provide recommendations on how to efficiently and successful restore it.